 Family has always been at the forefront of Michele’s personal life, where celebrating birthdays of all extended family members is as regular an occurrence as major holidays.

 In her most recent outside-the-home position, Michele was responsible for creating program and parent handbooks, leading parent orientations, writing and enforcing discipline policies, and hosting family nights.
 Her love of learning and ability to relate to people of all ages make her an expert on all aspects of family life.

 Toys and Games

 Michele grew up playing games every Sunday at Grandma's family dinner.
 Upon learning of her knack for winning all games of speed and word skill, Michele was hooked.
 Family favorites still include classics like Spoons, Nerts, Balderdash, and Pictionary - all of which grandma is allowed to cheat at.
-Michele worked as an After School Program Coordinator where she was responsible for creating a diverse daily program for students in grades K-12.
+Michele worked in several children's programs where she was responsible for creating diverse daily activities for students in grades K-12.
 She brought her love of games and competitive spirit into daily activities with the kids as a means to relate and teach.
-As mom to a preschooler, Michele now plays more Pop the Pig and Twister than she cares to admit.
+As mom to a kindergartener, Michele now plays more Pop the Pig and Twister than she cares to admit.